devops-infra/velez/README.md

         - Move a module to a new directory, including moving remote state.
         - Destroy resources and backend of the module.
         - Destroy backend of the module.
-- File operations:
+- File operations `-f`:
     - Formatting all HCL files in the project.
     - Cleaning up temporary files in the project or a selected module.
-- GitHub operations:
+- GitHub operations `-gh`:
     - Source operations, like commit, amend, push, pull or rebase.
     - Branch operations, like create, change local or remote, delete local or remote.
     - Manage pull requests, like create, list in the repository or the whole organization.
     - Manage issues, like create, list in the repository or the whole organization.
+    - Easily remove stale branches.

 ## Installation